Sareea Freeman: Early life

 She graduated from Florida State University with a bachelor's degree in sociology.

 Career

 From 2009-12 she played with the Florida State University Seminoles, earning AVCA All-American Honorable Mention in 2012.
 She also played basketball in 2014 for Florida State.
 She served as assistant coach for University at Albany volleyball program in 2014.

 Freeman won the 2013 Premier Volleyball League silver medal with the club Florida Wave.

 She played with the Hungarian club Vasas-Óbuda Budapest for the 2013/14 season, playing the CEV Challenge Cup.
 Shen then played the 2014 Premier Volleyball League with Florida Wave, losing the championship match to Western Empire.

 2015

 Freeman played with North Texas in the 2015 Premier Volleyball League season, winning the championship and the inclusion in the all-tournament team.
-She moved to the Philippines, winning the 2015 Shakey's V-League 12th Season Reinforced Open Conference with PLDT Ultra Fast Hitter.
+She moved to the Philippines, winning the 2015 Shakey's V-League 12th Season Reinforced Open Conference with PLDT Home Ultera Ultra Fast Hitters.